-Me on the other hand?
-Well, these are my Peeps.
+As for me?
+Well, these are my McPeeps.
 Or at least my hyphen-mates.
 I proudly hold myself out as an Irish-American and Scottish-American.
 (NOT Scotch-Irish, mind you, as that is an entirely different thing.
 Check out Jim Webb’s excellent non-fiction book, Born Fighting, for that particular Celtic-American variant.)

 For many years—really most of the 19th and 20th centuries—our hyphenations were another thread of community connectedness.
-It was a group we joined at birth and added to the social ragout comprised of all the other things we joined along the way: a union at work, a softball team, a parish, fraternal organizations, one of those annoying barbershop quartet groups, whatever.
-And this multi-strand connectedness added resiliency and durability and inclusiveness to our body politic, certainly at the local level.
+It was a group we joined at birth.
+It added to the social ragout comprised of all the other things we joined along the way.
+A union at work, a softball team, a parish, a fraternal organization, one of those annoying barbershop quartet groups, whatever.
+And this multi-stranded connectedness added resiliency and durability and inclusiveness to our body politic, certainly at the local level.

 This was long an American characteristic, our almost compulsive joining of groups.
 Alexis de Tocqueville, a European-European, was fascinated by this and wrote in his landmark work Democracy in America:

-The political associations that exist in the United States are only a single feature in the midst of the immense assemblage of associations in that country.
-Americans of all ages, all conditions, and all dispositions constantly form associations… the Americans form associations for the smallest undertakings.
+“The political associations that exist in the United States are only a single feature in the midst of the immense assemblage of associations in that country.
+Americans of all ages, all conditions, and all dispositions constantly form associations… the Americans form associations for the smallest undertakings.”

 What’s happened since then?
-A Guy Much Smarter Than Me, Robert Putnam, wrote about this move away from association, from interconnectedness, in America since the Reagan years in his remarkable book, Bowling Alone.
+A Guy Much Smarter Than Me, Robert Putnam, wrote about this move away from association in America since the Reagan years in his remarkable book, Bowling Alone.
 Putnam detailed how Americans in survey after survey bemoaned not feeling civically connected anymore.
 There seems to be a lingering desire for the kind of connectedness I recall from my youth, but we as a nation are struggling to remember how.